datagrok-ai/public/help/develop/exercises.md

    You may want to borrow some code from the ["Scripting and functions"](#scripting-and-functions) exercise.

-3. Let's create a wrapping function `CountSubsequenceTable` in JavaScript which would do all the technical job.
+3. Let's create a wrapping function `CountSubsequenceTableAugment` in JavaScript which would do all the technical job.
 We would use it to give the new column with counts a proper name, and to _augment_ the input dataframe with the newly computed column.
 Make it look like this:

     ```javascript
-    //name: CountSubsequenceTable
+    //name: CountSubsequenceTablePythonAugment
     //language: javascript
     //input: dataframe df
     //input: column colName
     //input: string subseq = ATG

     grok.functions.call(
-      "<YOUR_NAME>:CountSubsequencePython", {
+      "<YOUR_NAME>:CountSubsequenceTablePython", {
         'inputDf': df,
         'inputColName': colName,
         'outputColName': `N(${subseq})`,